5 Ways to Transfer Photos from iPhone to SD Card

 Step 2.
 Select the photos you want to transfer and click the Export tab.
 You can export HEIC to JPG here.

 Step 3.
-Insert SD card, and drag and drop exported photos into SD card.
+Insert the SD card, and drag and drop exported photos into the SD card.

-1. The HEIC pictures may not be viewed on Windows PC, you can export it as JPG.
+1. The HEIC pictures may not be viewed on Windows PC, you can export them as JPG.

 2. The Live photos can be exported as a JPG/HEIC picture along with a MOV video.

 Method 2.
 How to Export Photos from iPhone to SD Card on Windows?

 If you're using a Windows computer, then Windows Explorer may be the simplest way to transfer photos from iPhone to SD card.
 You don't need to install a third-party tool and figure out how to use it.
 Let's check the detailed steps below: